Scalingo/logstash-scalingo/README.md

   logstash instance
 * `ELASTICSEARCH_URL` the URL of your elasticsearch instance.
 (If you use our Elasticsearch addon, this will be automatically added)
+* `JAVA_OPTS` to set the JVM args to configure memory parameters like -Xms and -Xmx

 You will also change the `change-me` index name in the output section of your logstash configuration.